DIVA: A Dirichlet Process Mixtures Based Incremental Deep Clustering Algorithm via Variational Auto-Encoder

 \subsection{Incremental representation learning and clustering}

-Figure \ref{fig:acc_bar} displays the unsupervised clustering accuracy achieved by our proposed method on three datasets: (a) MNIST, (b) Fashion-MNIST, and (c) Reuters10k.
-We train the model on datasets with a fixed number of ground truth classes and gradually increase the class number in the subsequent trials.
+\textbf{Outperforming parametric models.} To demonstrate the superior performance of our non-parametric framework DIVA compared to parametric baselines when dealing with an increasing number of features, Figure \ref{fig:acc_bar} displays the clustering accuracy achieved by DIVA and existing parametric models on three datasets with increased features: (a) MNIST, (b) Fashion-MNIST, and (c) STL-10.
+We train the models on datasets with a fixed number of ground truth classes and gradually increase the class number in the subsequent trials.
 The bar plot represents the mean values of clustering accuracy along with the corresponding standard deviation.
-Our framework consistently achieves high clustering accuracy, with an average accuracy of $91\%$ and $71\%$ on MNIST and Fashion-MNIST datasets, respectively, and over $80\%$ on Reuters10k dataset.
-Notably, our approach outperforms the baseline frameworks GMVAE and GMM that require prior specification of the number of clusters.
+Our framework consistently achieves high clustering accuracy, with an average accuracy of $0.94$ and $0.72$ on MNIST and Fashion-MNIST, respectively, and up to $0.88$ on STL-10.
+Notably, our approach outperforms the parametric baselines GMVAE and GMM that require prior specification of the number of clusters.